arthijayaraman-lab/crease_ga/docs/index.rst

    Figure 1.: CREASE workflow.
 CREASE takes as input experimentally measured 1D or 2D scattering profiles and identifies as output the key structural features as well as representative 3D real space structures whose computed scattering profiles matches the experimental scattering input.

 **Figure 1** shows the general workflow in CREASE (as of summer 2023) where experimentally measured 1D scattering profiles are taken as input and CREASE, through an internal optimization, generates as output the key structural features as well as representative 3D real space structures whose computed scattering profiles match the experimental scattering input.
+If you are interested in this method, you may wish to watch Prof. Jayaraman's recently recorded lecture on CREASE and its uses.
+The lecture can be found in this `link <https://www.youtube.com/watch?v=EInaEmeo9Dg>`_.

 2. Guiding Philosophy
 --------------------------